chandu31-v/nextImageLoader/README.md

 “Support for the experimental syntax 'jsx' isn't currently enabled.

+Tried to implement nextjs server side rendering, as we had only one page , could not implement it.

 Tried to check if any of nextjs server-side-rendering feature could be used,but did not found any use case.